not-phoeniix/boids_vk/README.md

 - tinyobjloader: https://github.com/tinyobjloader/tinyobjloader

 ## Building
 Only works on Linux for now.
 Run `make` in the root of the project folder, build is outputted at `bin/build`.
-Also make sure to toss `lib/librender_thing.so` in your dynamically linked libraries path.
+Vulkan headers/tools and GLM headers are not included in the project and must be installed as packages.

 You can also run `make run` to automatically build & run the project and set up the path for the `.so` file <3